Who organises the creation of the rantal agreement?

 Is it permissible to rent to tourists or other parties?

-The subletting of Félagsbústaðir’s apartments to tourists or other parties, for a longer or shorter period, in part or in full, is not permitted at all, according to the provisions of the rental agreements and the provisions of the Rental Act.
-Such subletting is also not in line with the purpose of the social assistance behind all the rental agreements of Félagsbústaðir, where fewer people receive assistance than want and need.
+The subletting of Félagsbústaðir’s apartments to tourists or other parties, for a longer or shorter period, in part or in full, is prohibited in accord to the provisions of the leasing agreements and the provisions of the Rental Act.
+Such subletting is also not in line with the purpose rooted the rental agreements of Félagsbústaðir, where fewer people receive assistance than want and need.
 In the event of a violation of this ban, the immediate termination of the contract can be expected.